-Ragusa withstood the aforementioned Saracen siege in 866-7 Ifor 15 months thanks to its strong fortifications and preparedness, but it may not have come to a good end were it not for the appeal to Emperor Baisil who sent a Byzantine fleet to relieve the city.
-44 A century later as Venice began to dominate the region de facto, Ragusa often yielded to some informal form of "submission", accepting Venetian Counts and Archbishops, but formally continued to fly the Byzantine Imperial standard, and turned frequently to Constantinople diplomatically to offset the authority of Venice.
+Ragusa withstood the aforementioned Saracen siege in 866 - 7 for 15 months thanks to its strong fortifications and preparedness, but it may not have come to a good end were it not for the appeal to Emperor Basil who sent a Byzantine fleet to relieve the city.47 A century later as Venice began to dominate the region de facto, Ragusa often yielded to some informal form of "submission", accepting Venetian counts and archbishops, but formally continued to fly the Byzantine imperial standard, and turned frequently to Constantinople diplomatically to offset the authority of Venice.
 This may mark the beginning of Ragusa's skilful game of playing off one side against the other.
-About 1095, still under formal Byzantine protection, Ragusa turned to their enemy Venice to help ward off the incursions of King Koloman of Hungary.
-A hundred years later, in 1186, the Normans of Naples and Sicily occupied Ragusa, but the peace treaty negotiated most favorable and easy terms, with a Norman titular count, but all decisions of government to be made by the Great Council, no significant tribute required, and other treaties with commercially-important allies like Miroslav Prince of the Serbs co-existed with the Norman one.
+About 1095, still under formal Byzantine protection, the Ragusans turned to their enemy Venice to help ward off the incursions of King Koloman of Hungary.
+A hundred years later, in 1186, the Normans of Naples and Sicily occupied Ragusa, but the peace treaty negotiated most favorable and easy terms, with a Norman titular count, according to which all decisions of government were to be made by the Great Council, no significant tribute was required, and other treaties with commercially-important allies like Miroslav Prince of the Serbs co-existed with the Norman one.

-The diplomatic skills honed by Ragusans in this period of many conflicting but no overwhelmingly strong powers in this period, stood them in good stead during the Venetian protectorate, 1204-1358..
-(See Carter Ch.
-3, and Berkovic pp210-215).
+The diplomatic skills honed by the Ragusans in this period of many conflicting but no overwhelmingly strong powers, stood them in good stead during the Venetian protectorate, 1204 - 1358.
+(See Carter, Chapter 3 and Berković, pp. 210-215).
 The very fact that a formal treaty of submission after the occupation of 1204 was not signed until 1232 implies the rather limited authority of Venice.
-Furthermore the Treaty was not very onerous, with a titular count from Venice but great autonomy retained by Ragusa. the flying of Venetian flag, a token financial and in-kind tribute, (less than a thousand ipperperi. . far less than the annual income of a modest noble merchant).
-We have already mentioned the fairly soft demand that in war-time, Ragusa was to contribute one galley per 30 Venetian ones- and at that numerous instances are cited of Venice grumbling about the galleys coming late, being poorly armed or manned.
-The obligations of Venice to defend Ragusa and the trading privileges accorded were in contrast guite susbstantial.
-While many other states/nations were simply forbidden to bring goods to Venice and buy products for export to the Levant for example.
-Ragusa was allowed this ,with the first four shiploads each year paying a low duty of 5% (20% on Egyptian imports which Venice wished to dominate), and a somewhat higher one for additional ships-though over time the cap was raised either formally nor informally.
+Furthermore the Treaty was not very onerous, including a titular count from Venice but with great autonomy being retained by Ragusa, the flying of Venetian flag, a token financial and in-kind tribute, (less than a thousand perperi, far less than the annual income of a modest noble merchant).
+We have already mentioned the fairly soft demand that in war-time, Ragusa was to contribute one galley per 30 Venetian ships - and, at that, numerous instances are cited of Venice grumbling about the galleys coming late, being poorly armed or manned.
+The obligations of Venice to defend Ragusa and the trading privileges accorded were in contrast quite substantial.
+While many other states/nations were simply forbidden to bring goods to Venice and buy products for export to the Levant for example, Ragusa was allowed this, with the first four shiploads each year paying a low duty of 5% (20% on Egyptian imports, which Venice wished to dominate), and a somewhat higher one for additional ships - though over time the cap was raised either formally or informally.
+Merchandise from the Balkan hinterland - which we have seen was in this period a very large part of Ragusa trade - was free of duty.